zain-x/container/mdContainer/js/Labs/Lab02.md

    - How long did it take you to complete this assignment?
 And how long did you expect it to take?
 1. Push your work to the `task-html` branch.
 2. Create a pull request for the branch.
-3. Deploy the project to GitHub Pages.
+3. Deploy the project to GitHub Pages (optional if you can't).
 4. Merge `task-html` with the main branch.
 5. Submit the pull request of you GitHub repository.